T. K. Wetherell: TCC

-Wetherell served as president of Tallahassee Community College (TCC) from 1995 to 2001; before that, he was president of the Independent Colleges and Universities of Florida.
-During his time as president of TCC, the school saw increased enrollment and a campus expansion.
-Wetherell also worked at Daytona Beach Community College and Florida Technological University.
 After he resigned from his post at TCC, Wetherell was a lobbyist for the Southern Strategy Group.

+FSU

-The FSU Board of Trustees appointed Wetherell to be president on December 18, 2002.
+The FSU Board of Trustees appointed Wetherell as president on December 18, 2002.
+He was the first FSU graduate to serve as the school's president.
 His salary was ranked among the top ten for public university presidents in the United States.
-Later, Lee Hinkle, joined Wetherell's administration as a Vice President for University Relations.
+Later, Lee Hinkle joined Wetherell's administration as a vice president for university relations.
 In late 2006, he added his voice to efforts by Bernie Machen, president of the University of Florida to bring a play-off to Division I-A college football.

+President Wetherell's accomplishments at FSU: